-Although he was living in the Dominican highlands and maybe not the youngest anymore, same holds true of course in Santo Domingo.
-You will face some difficulties to integrate yourself to the Dominican culture in Santo Domingo.
+Although he was living in the Dominican highlands and maybe not the youngest anymore, the same holds true of course in Santo Domingo.
+You will face some difficulties to integrate yourself into the Dominican culture in Santo Domingo.
 People there won’t help you understand them.
 You have to – or won’t.

 It simply demotivates you as an expat to ‘have to’ talk to Dominicans.
 Of course, your Spanish (if not being a native speaker) isn’t perfect and you make mistakes.
 But Dominicans…

 - don’t try to integrate you in their conversations (or expect you understand everything)

 - ignore grammar rules.
 Respectively created their own logic.

 - they don’t pronounce the ‘R’ (which is imo the strongest symbol of the Spanish language) and instead…

 Wanna have a bite of Dominicans finest piece of talking?